Click to grab your free copy of our Garden Tools Cheat Sheet!

 56. Sparkler Pumpkins

-Their vines yield an amazing 15 to 18 fruits per plant, each weighing less than a pound after a period of only 90 days.
+Their vines yield an impressive 15 to 18 fruits per plant, weighing less than a pound after only 90 days.

 Click here to buy them on Johnny Seeds.